phw/ruby-discid/README.md

 ```

 See the [API documentation](http://www.rubydoc.info/github/phw/ruby-discid/master)
-of `DiscId` or the files in the `examples` directory for more usage information.
+of {DiscId} or the files in the `examples` directory for more usage information.

 ## Contribute
 The source code for ruby-discid is available on